h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 When a RADIUS proxy receives a Protocol-Error reply, it MUST examine the value of the Error-Cause attribute.
 If there is no Error-Cause attribute, or its value is something other than 502 (Request Not Routable (Proxy)), 505 (Other Proxy Processing Error), or 506 (Resources Unavailable), the proxy MUST return the Protocol-Error response packet to the client, and include the Error-Cause attribute from the response it received.
 This process allows for full "end to end" signaling of servers to clients.

-In all situations other then outlined in the preceding paragraph, and client which receives a Protocol-Error reply MUST re-process the original outgoing packet through the client forwarding algorithm.
+In all situations other then outlined in the preceding paragraph, a client which receives a Protocol-Error reply MUST re-process the original outgoing packet through the client forwarding algorithm.
 This requirement includes both clients which originate RADIUS traffic, and proxies which see an Error-Cause attribute of 502 (Request Not Routable (Proxy)), or 505 (Other Proxy Processing Error).

 The expected result of this processing is that the client forwards the packet to a different server.
 Clients MUST NOT forward the packet over the same connection, and SHOULD NOT forward it to over a different connection to the same server.